 You can employ third-country nationals as drivers of trucks or buses if the Federal Employment Agency (BA) has approved their employment.
-Approval according to Section 24a (1) of the German Employment Regulation – BeschV requires drivers to possess an EU or EEA driving licence of class C1, C1E, C, CE, D1, D1E or DE and the (accelerated) EU or EEA initial qualification to drive certain vehicles for carrying goods or passengers.
+Approval according to Section 24a (1) of the Ordinance on the Employment of Foreigners – BeschV requires drivers to possess an EU or EEA driving licence of class C1, C1E, C, CE, D1, D1E or DE and the (accelerated) EU or EEA initial qualification to drive certain vehicles for carrying goods or passengers.

 If you have applicants who possess neither an EU or EEA driving licence nor an (accelerated) initial EU or EEA qualification yet, you can employ them in an alternative occupation, as long as you also offer them the opportunity to obtain the necessary German driving licence and (accelerated) initial German qualification.

 Entering the country to take part in qualification measures requires that the applicant can prove knowledge of German at level B1 of the Common European Reference Framework.
-This type of employment will be approved by the BA if the following conditions are fulfilled (according to Section 24a (2) Employment Regulation – BeschV):
+This type of employment will be approved by the BA if the following conditions are fulfilled (according to Section 24a (2) Ordinance on the Employment of Foreigners – BeschV):

 - You offer your future employee an employment contract obliging them to take part in measures for obtaining the (accelerated) initial qualification and a German driving licence alongside their employment at the company.
 During this time, the employee is not permitted to work as a professional driver.